bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 .. index::
    pair: Plugin; libcloud

-The Libcloud plugin can be used to backup objects from backends that support the Simple Storage Service (S3) protocol.
+The Libcloud plugin can be used to backup objects from cloud storages via the *Simple Storage Service* (**S3**) protocol.
 The plugin code is based on the work of Alexandre Bruyelles.

 .. _LibcloudPlugin-status:

 Status
 ^^^^^^

-The status of the Libcloud plugin is experimental.
+The status of the Libcloud plugin is **experimental**.
 It can automatically recurse nested Buckets and backup all included Objects on a S3 storage.
-However, restore of Objects cannot be done directly back to the storage.
-A restore will write these objects as files on a filesystem.
+However, **restore of objects cannot be done directly back to the storage**.
+A restore will write these objects
+*as files on a filesystem*.

 .. _LibcloudPlugin-requirements: